EpiModel/EpiModelHIV-Template/README.md

 Follow the instructions on this README to setup your own project.

+*Assume the user knows how to create repo etc or send to a wiki page*

+## Setup

+before going to a step

+1. edit `R/shared_variables.R`
+  *sep what is to be edited from the rest*
+2. go through `R/00-setup.R`
+3. go to step `A-networks_local/README.md`

 ## Pre-requisite

 This document assumes that you are working with [RStudio](https://posit.co/products/open-source/rstudio/) and the [GitHub deskto app](https://desktop.github.com/).